-Lab Project #1: Offset VSP travel-time modelling and tomography
+Lab Project #1: Cross-well travel-time modelling and tomography

 This project consists of two parts.
 First, you will set up a simplified synthetic cross-well model and use Matlab to compute the first-arrival travel times in it.
-After this, you will use these synthetic travel times to invert for seismic velocities in a procedure called seismic tomography.
+After that, you will use these synthetic travel times to invert for seismic velocities in a procedure called seismic velocity tomography.

-VSP model (30% of the mark)
+Cross-well model (30% of the mark)

-In offset VSP imaging, a string of geophones is installed in the borehole, or a tool is raised through the borehole for each source position.
-In travel-time imaging, first-arrival source-receiver travel times are recorded for each position of the sources and receivers.
-These times are utilized to invert for the velocities.
+In cross-well imaging, a string of geophones is mounted in one well, and a high-frequency (ultrasonic) source is lowered into another.
+Source-receiver travel times are recorded for each position of the source and are utilized to invert for the velocities between the wells.